Understanding Mortgage Brokers Bond and its Types in California

 Let us first get some basic knowledge in the surety bond sector to understand better what Mortgage Brokers Bond is.

 What is a Surety Bond?

 Surety bonds involve at least three parties under contract.
 The Obligee is the party who is the recipient of an obligation or the party being protected by the bond by transferring his or her risk to a Surety Company who guarantees the Oblige that the Principal would be able to perform his or her contractual obligations.

-In layman’s term, surety bonds provide protection that the Principal fulfills a given task.
-The three parties involved in surety bonds, the Principal, the Obligee and the Surety Company agree to a legally binding contract.
+In layman’s terms, surety bonds protect that the Principal fulfills a given task.
+The three parties involved in surety bonds, the Principal, the Obligee, and the Surety Company agree to a legally binding contract.
 Surety bonds protect consumers and hiring parties against any form of abuse, fraud, deception, sudden bankruptcies, and penalties.

 Simply put, a surety bond guarantees that a business is “good for it.”

 What is the Purpose of a Mortgage Brokers Bond?

 A mortgage broker acts as the Principal in a Mortgage Brokers Bond.
 As stated above, the Obligee, or the state, requires a broker to post this type of bond to get a business license and engage in the mortgage brokering business.
 A broker must secure his license under the Nationwide Mortgage Licensing System.
 Typically, you will need to post separate Mortgage Brokers Bond if you want to operate in several states.